jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Cinderella had a problem.
 It wasn't that her step-family were tyrants or that the rules of society were unjust.
 Cinderella's problem was that her terrible step-family controlled the tools Cinderella needed to improve her life.

 From _Star Wars_, to _The Matrix_, to _Cinderella_ stories start with a group of people controlling the tools while creating a ruling philosophy to justify their control.
-The hero suffers an injustice that lets them see a problem with the ruling philosophy.
+The hero encounters a problem.
 When the hero reaches for a tool to solve their problem, antagonists reveal themselves by defending their power base by preventing access to the important tools.
 The drama of the story is heroes and villains battling to control the tools needed to change the world.
 The winner changes, or reaffirms, the world in their image.

 Notice the ruling philosophy has a public and true face.
 When the stepmother rips Cinderella's gown, locks her in the attic, and destroys the slipper, she's using tools to alter the world in a consistent way, letting us see the philosophy of oppression in her heart.

 Yet, the stepmother would not admit her abuse.
 She'd tell outsiders, and likely even herself, that Cinderella is loved and well cared for.
-If asked why her stepdaughter is working so hard or absent from the ball, the stepmother would continue her storytelling to hide her true intentions.
+If asked why her stepdaughter is working so hard or absent from the ball, the stepmother would continue tell a story to hide her true intentions.

 The truth is the stepmother favoured her daughters and thus didn't want Cinderella to compete with them.
-Sadly, tyranny can help win the race of evolution.
-That's why, when Cinderella went along with her stepmother's wishing, she was wearing a mask of oppression.
+When Cinderella went along with her stepmother's wishing, she was wearing a mask of oppression.
+Sadly, for now, such tyranny can win the race of evolution.

 ![Masked and antagonsit](/assets/problem-solving-philosophy.png)
 _Masks of oppression often becomes the face we wear._

 If a doctor insists on an ineffective treatment, or martial arts coach advises a bad technique, they are corrupt.
 The stepmother was corrupt for the same reason.
-Authority is invalid when it doesn't empower its follower's evolution.
-Protests and marches wouldn't help Cinderella.
-Her freedom only came true when she grabbed the tools she needed to solve her pains.
+Authority is only valid when it empower its followers evolution.
+That's why Cinderella, and all heroes, dreams only came true when she grabbed the tools needed to solve her pains.

 Another important thing to learn from stories is that once they end, the hero and villian are no longer main characters.
 We don't need to hear from Cinderella after she marries the Prince because "they lived happily ever after".
 As for the stepmother, she has no more tools to attack Cinderella with, and is thus no longer a threat worthy of attention.